RunarReve/MoodTrackingApp/README.md

 * ./Application/MoodTrack/
 	* Need2Want: Main Android application for this project.
-	* Contains Unit and UI tests, easies method is to use Android Studio, located in default location.
+	* Contains automated Unit and UI tests, easies method is to use Android Studio, located in default location.
 * ./Application/Need2Want\_AdminTool/
 	* Admin Tool: Tool to access and download cohort data
 * ./Application/SyntheticGenerator/